hippophile/No-ai-code/project00/README.md

 - **CSS brainstorming**: AI helped me generate and refine the styling in `styles.css`.
 - **JavaScript learning**: AI assisted with explanations of core JS concepts (this is my first vanilla-JS project).

+>but also ai helped me with the code